teaminkling/ngn-squid/README.md

 You can read on how to [implement Squid Engine here](docs/engine.md).
 The gist is this:

 1. Implement an engine and API and create a map/dictionary data structure from string to callable.
-This gives a string-based interface to execute tasks in-game at whim.
+This gives a string-based interface to execute tasks in-game at a whim.
 2. Implement a way to read the JSON output (or deserialise the `.squid` file) and load in the files to memory on load.
 3. Implement a way to execute each node in-engine.

 ## Modding

-If your game wants narrative mods and you have a deserializer for the `.squid` format then it should be fairly easy for people to make their own stories.
+If your game wants narrative mods, and you have a deserializer for the `.squid` format then it should be fairly easy for people to make their own stories.

 Essentially your method for making your game is now: